ryanmcnally93/relieve/readme.md

 #### Styling

-- Divs have been given rounded edges to again add to that calming feeling, we dont want sharp and aggresive.
+- Divs have been given rounded edges to again add to that calming feeling, we don't want sharp and aggressive.
 - This edging and spacing between divs and sections has been made consistent throughout the pages and content.

 <div style="display: flex;">